Cythion/SBL.20004/report_template.md

 ### Sample collection

-- Where we the plants collected ?
+- Where were the plants collected ?
 - Which species were collected ?
 - Link to the iNaturalist entries of your species.

 You can link a csv that you upload on github.
 Go to the export link of the DBGI project on inaturalist https://www.inaturalist.org/observations/export?projects=digital-botanical-gardens-initiative
-Apply eventual filters (fo rexample by username)
+Apply eventual filters (for example by username)
 Save the csv and upload to github.